The Awareness Center

-The Awareness Center, Inc., also known as the international Jewish Coalition Against Sexual Abuse/Assault, was a nonprofit institution whose stated mission was to end sexual violence in the Jewish community.
-It was praised and criticized for maintaining a website (since disabled) whose policy was to identify Jewish clergy and officials as alleged sexual predators, by name, whether or not they had been charged or sued.
+The Awareness Center, Inc., also known as the international Jewish Coalition Against Sexual Abuse/Assault, was a nonprofit institution whose stated mission is to end sexual violence in the Jewish community.
+It was praised and criticized for maintaining an active website whose policy is to identify Jewish clergy and officials as alleged sexual predators, by name, whether or not they had been charged or sued.
 Critics say the center made unfounded and unsubstantiated accusations.

 History, goals and leadership

 The Awareness Center was founded by Vicki Polin, a licensed clinical professional counselor, in 2001 and incorporated in 2003.
 It closed for a time in 2011, but claimed to resume operations in 2013.
 The website registration was then allowed to lapse.
 The center's mission statement listed goals such as the development of an international data base and web page, an international speaker's bureau and an educational certification program for rabbis, cantors and other Jewish communal leaders.

 In December 2010, the center claimed the support of more than 260 rabbis from around the world.